aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-formatting/add-attributes-to-mtext/_index.md

 In this tutorial, we’ve walked through the process of **create attribute list java** by using Aspose.CAD for Java to add attributes to MText in DWG files.
 You now have a solid foundation to enrich your CAD drawings, automate metadata insertion, and integrate CAD data into larger workflows.

-## FAQ's

-### Q1: Can I use Aspose.CAD for Java with other CAD file formats?

-A1: Yes, Aspose.CAD for Java supports various CAD formats, including DWG, DXF, DWF, and more.

-### Q2: Is Aspose.CAD for Java suitable for both simple and complex CAD manipulations?

-A2: Absolutely.
-Aspose.CAD for Java provides a versatile set of features catering to both basic and advanced CAD operations.

-### Q3: Where can I find detailed documentation for Aspose.CAD for Java?

-A3: You can refer to the documentation [here](https://reference.aspose.com/cad/java/).

-### Q4: How do I get support or seek help for Aspose.CAD for Java-related queries?

-A4: Visit the Aspose.CAD for Java forum [here](https://forum.aspose.com/c/cad/19) for assistance from the community and support team.

-### Q5: Can I try Aspose.CAD for Java before purchasing a license?

-A5: Yes, you can explore a free trial [here](https://releases.aspose.com/).

 ## Frequently Asked Questions

 **Q: Does this approach work with DWG files directly, or only DXF?**